 Last week I had a customer ask me how to properly calculate the grade of a declined approach to their loading dock.
 As I’m fairly certain they are not alone, I figured this was the perfect opportunity for an educational blog.

-My customer was in the process of ordering a dock shelter and wanted to ensure it was applied correctly to their approach.
+My customer was in the process of ordering a dock shelter to accommodate his dock leveler and wanted to ensure it was applied correctly to their approach.
 As you’ll learn in just a moment, calculating the grade for a declined approach is rather easy.

 The two most common approaches to a loading dock are level, and declined.
 In a perfect world, all loading docks would have a very slight incline to let water travel away from the building.
 The incline would be so minimal that these docks would still be considered a level approach.